Azure/AppService/_posts/2025-09-08-Oryx-build-certificate.md

   If your environment uses a chain, upload all relevant public CA certs.

 * **Scope**
-  This affects Oryx/Kudu outbound trust for the app.
+  This affects App Service build infrastructure outbound trust for the app.
 It does not grant trust to private keys or change TLS for your site’s inbound traffic.

 ---

 ## Summary

-By uploading your organization’s proxy CA **public** certificate and enabling **`WEBSITE_INSTALL_PUBLIC_CERTS_IN_KUDU`**, App Service for Linux installs the cert into Kudu’s trust store.
-Oryx can then fetch dependencies through Zscaler (or similar proxies) and your builds proceed normally—no more failed builds due to untrusted certificates.
+By uploading your organization’s proxy CA **public** certificate and enabling **`WEBSITE_INSTALL_PUBLIC_CERTS_IN_KUDU`**, App Service for Linux installs the certificate into its trust store.
+App Service can then fetch dependencies through Zscaler (or similar proxies) and your builds proceed normally—no more failed builds due to untrusted certificates.